Applying to to the Auxiliares Program: How to Apply to be a Language Assistant in Spain

 Mike.

 Mike will be contributing to Sunshine and Siestas regularly until he hears from the program about his (hopeful) return to Spain.
 Got any questions for either of us about being an auxiliar or about how to apply to the program?
-Leave your comments below, or join my Facebook page for more scoop!
+Or about doing a TEFL degree?
+Leave us a message in the comments, or join my Facebook page for more scoop!

 Saying Goodbye